 The Company presented Summit with an initial draft of the merger agreement on January 8, 2014.
 Summit presented initial comments on the draft merger agreement to the Company and its counsel on January 14, 2014.

 From January 14, 2014 to January 28, 2014, executive management of both Summit and the Company and their respective legal counsel continued to negotiate the terms of the merger agreement and related documents, including the terms of a voting agreement to be executed by the Whipple Family Banking Partnership simultaneously with the merger agreement and a non-competition agreement to be executed by Mr. Whipple immediately prior to closing the merger.

 On January 29, 2014, the Summit board of directors met with its executive management, representatives of Stephens, and Summit's outside legal counsel.
 At that meeting, members of Summit's executive management reported on the process undertaken that led to the proposed merger and merger agreement.
 Summit's outside counsel summarized for the board of directors their fiduciary obligations as directors in considering the merger proposal.
 Stephens presented a summary of the material financial terms of the merger agreement and the ancillary documents, and outside legal counsel also commented on the terms and conditions of the proposed merger agreement and ancillary legal documents.
 Stephens then presented its summary analyses regarding the fairness of the merger consideration to be received by the disinterested shareholders of Summit.
 At the conclusion of these presentations, the directors discussed the proposed transaction, directed questions concerning the proposed transaction to Stephens and outside counsel and considered the proposal.
 Following these discussions and after responding to questions, Stephens reported orally to Summit's board its opinion that, subject to the assumptions, limitations and qualifications set forth in their written opinion, the total aggregate consideration to be received by Summit was fair to the disinterested shareholders of Summit, from a financial point of view.
-Stephens' oral opinion was subsequently confirmed by delivery of its written opinion letter, dated as of January 29, 2014, to the Summit board of directors and opinion was subsequently confirmed by delivery of its written opinion letter, dated as of January 29, 2014, to the Summit board of directors (described below in "- Summit's Reasons for the Merger and Recommendations of the Board of Summit"), the Summit board, by unanimous vote of all directors, authorized and approved the execution of the merger agreement with the Company, and authorized Mr. Whipple to execute the merger agreement on behalf of Summit.
+Stephens' oral opinion was subsequently confirmed by delivery of its written opinion letter, dated as of January 29, 2014, to the Summit board of directors.
+Based upon Summit's board of directors review and discussion of the merger agreement, the analyses and opinion of Stephens and other relevant factors (described below in "- Summit's Reasons for the Merger and Recommendations of the Board of Summit"), the Summit board, by unanimous vote of all directors, authorized and approved the execution of the merger agreement with the Company, and authorized Mr. Whipple to execute the merger agreement on behalf of Summit.